What is customer intelligence?

 The goal is operationalization.
 Intelligence that surfaces in your CRM, powers account scoring, and triggers personalized outreach moves pipeline.
 Intelligence that sits unused doesn't.

-Customer Intelligence FAQs
+Customer intelligence FAQs

 What is the difference between customer intelligence and customer data?

 Customer data is raw information about accounts and contacts.
 Customer intelligence is that data analyzed and contextualized into actionable insights that drive GTM decisions.
+The distinction is activation: data without analysis is just storage, while customer intelligence is what triggers outreach, scoring changes, and campaign personalization.

 How is customer intelligence different from business intelligence?